kelly40427/Grouped-Product-Recognition/README.md

 Table 4: Best clustering results for grouped product recognition on each dataset using Agglomerative and OPTICS under optimal threshold selction.

 ## Discussions
+One major challenge in grouped product recognition is working without labeled categories, which means the model must depend entirely on features such as visual, text, and spatial information.
+Unlike supervised methods, our unsupervised framework should handle scenarios where products share highly similar appearances or exhibit minimal discriminative differences.
+This challenge becomes harder in real-world retail scenarios, where products are densely packed, frequently overlap, and often suffer from partial occlusion and inconsistent lighting conditions.

 ![Grocery Product dataset results](paper/grocery_product_results.png)